...

 Antioxidants are the substances that protect cells from damage caused by oxidative stress and free radicals.
 They neutralize harmful molecules, reduce inflammation, and support overall health by preventing cell damage that can lead to chronic diseases and premature aging.

-Olive oil also includes other compounds like vitamins K, D, E, beta-carotene, and ubiquinol 10, which have antioxidant properties
+Olive oil also includes other compounds like vitamins K, D, E, beta-carotene, and ubiquinol 10, which have antioxidant properties, protecting your skin from oxidative stress and free radical damage.

 2. May Moisturize and Nourish the Skin